 Items to Consider When Developing a Budget

-- Northwestern policies and Cost Accounting Standards, which provide important frameworks for budget development and management of sponsored projects.
+- Northwestern policies and procedures, which set forth the University’s cost accounting standards and provide important frameworks for budget development and the overall management of sponsored projects

 Types of Costs